Soft, chocolately, and PACKED with peanut butter flavor! These 4 ingredient keto peanut butter cookies are going to be your new besties.

 - 2 Chocorite Low Carb Chocolate Bars, or any chocolate variety you like

-- Heat oven to 350 and prepare a baking sheet with non stick spray.
+- Heat oven to 350 and line a baking sheet with parchment.

-- Beat the egg and sweetener until the egg is light in color and frothy.
+- Beat the egg and sweetener with a fork until the egg is light in color and frothy.

 - Stir in the peanut butter until the mixture is uniform.

-- Fold in the whipped cream until there are no streaks and the dough is smooth.
+- Gently fold in the whipped cream* until there are no streaks and the dough is smooth.
 Be careful not to break down the air bubbles in the cream!

-- Let cool slightly before moving them too much as they will be very soft at first, but as they cool they set perfectly!
+Let the cookies cool slightly before moving them too much!
+They are very soft at first, but as they cool they set perfectly!